 Baruch Weiss is a trial attorney focusing on white collar, national security and complex civil litigation.
-He handles fraud and money laundering investigations; homeland and national security matters; criminal and civil OFAC enforcement cases, as well as delisting and licensing matters; securities fraud investigations (both DOJ and SEC); FCPA investigations; public corruption matters; FARA matters; administrative and criminal immigration enforcement actions against employers; criminal tax evasion cases; federal criminal appeals; and Title VI discrimination cases on behalf of university students.
+Baruch handles fraud and money laundering investigations; homeland and national security matters; criminal and civil OFAC enforcement cases, as well as delisting and licensing matters; securities fraud investigations (both DOJ and SEC); FCPA investigations; public corruption matters; FARA matters; administrative and criminal immigration enforcement actions against employers; criminal tax evasion cases; federal criminal appeals; and Title VI discrimination cases on behalf of university students.
 He represents individual clients, foreign governments, and companies across industries, including financial services, life sciences, education, media and technology, and non-profits.

-From 2003 to 2006, Mr. Weiss worked at the Department of Homeland Security serving as Acting Deputy General Counsel overseeing all the department's 1,400 attorneys, and as Associate General Counsel.
+From 2003 to 2006, Baruch worked at the Department of Homeland Security serving as Acting Deputy General Counsel overseeing all the department's 1,400 attorneys, and as Associate General Counsel.
 He supervised the chief counsels of ICE, CBP, TSA, and USCIS.
 His areas of responsibility included criminal law, immigration enforcement, immigration services, customs enforcement, aviation security, and transportation security.

-From 2002 to 2003, Mr. Weiss served as Assistant General Counsel for Enforcement at the Department of the Treasury.
+From 2002 to 2003, Baruch served as Assistant General Counsel for Enforcement at the Department of the Treasury.
 There, he managed the legal work of more than 250 attorneys, including the chief counsels of Customs; Secret Service; ATF; and FinCEN.

-Mr. Weiss spent 18 years with the United States Attorney's Office in the Southern District of New York as an Assistant U.S. Attorney.
+Baruch spent 18 years with the United States Attorney's Office in the Southern District of New York as an Assistant U.S. Attorney.
 Roles included serving as the Senior Trial Counsel, Deputy Chief Appellate Attorney, Acting Chief of Major Crimes, and Chief of General Crimes.
 As Senior Trial Counsel, he had extensive experience in a wide range of white-collar cases (securities fraud, bank fraud, wire and mail fraud, government contract and healthcare fraud, money laundering, tax evasion, and public corruption), as well as terrorism and international criminal matters.